jtmoon79/super-speedy-syslog-searcher/README.md

 ### logging chaos; the problem `s4` solves

 In practice, most log file formats are an ad-hoc format that may not follow any formal definition.
-Sorting the log messages is prohibitively tedious.
+Sorting varying log messages by datetime is prohibitively tedious.

 The following real-world example log files are available in project directory `./logs`.